tyler-dane/cheatsheets/vim-cheatsheet.md

 ### Substitution
 ```
+:s                  # Repeat last substitution
+:%s//new/g          # Substitute last searched pattern with 'new'
-:%s/old/new/g        #Substitutes 'old' for 'new' in current line only
+:s/old/new/g        # Substitute 'old' for 'new' in current line only
-:%s/old/new/gc       #Globally substitutes 'old' for 'new', prompting for confirmation for each substitution
+:s/old/new/gc       # Globally substitutes 'old' for 'new', prompting for confirmation for each substitution
-:%s/old/new/g       #Globally substitutes 'old' for 'new' without prompting for confirmation
+:s/old/new/g       # Globally substitutes 'old' for 'new' without prompting for confirmation
 :s/'/"/g            # Substitutes all 's for "s (on current line(?)).
 Can be combined with visual block mode to only substitute in selected block

-:#,#s/old/new/g     #Substitutes 'old' for 'new', where #,# are the line numbers of the range of lines to substitute
+:#,#s/old/new/g     # Substitutes 'old' for 'new', where #,# are the line numbers of the range of lines to substitute
 :6,11s/bad/good/g    # Substitutes in lines 6-11, including 6 and 11.
 ```